Immersion is the complete opposite of rote memorization.

 Before you travel, do study the basics of Spanish grammar, vocabulary and pronunciation.
 Learn a few key verbs.
 This doesn’t have to be a huge effort—you can simply do this online.
 It seems like a small thing, but it will give you a foundation on which to build once you start traveling.

-Then, while traveling, it’s also useful to combine some formal study with your immersion.
+It’s also useful to combine some formal, in-person study with your immersion.
 Courses in different cities are usually flexible, lasting anywhere from one week to a few months.
 You can opt to take classes that last for half the day, or you could meet up with a local tutor for a brief session once weekly.

-If possible, stay with a host family and make sure they’re people who are happy to hang out and talk (as opposed to just provide a bed and food).
+If possible, stay with a host family and make sure they’re people who are happy to hang out and talk (as opposed to just providing a bed and food).

 So, wonder and learn!
 Let life do the teaching and help it along with active learning methods.